 There are some other famous species that can be easily spotted are Chausingha, Nilgai, Chinkara, jackals, and wild boars during the national park safari.
 Bandhavgarh also attracts birdwatchers with over 250 bird species like steppe eagles, green pigeons, brown fantails, white Malabar hornbills, gray Malabar hornbills, browed fantails, Bee-eaters, white-bellied drongos, parakeets, and gold fronted birds.

 When visiting Bandhavgarh, you just can’t miss national park safari.
 Usually, jeep safari is organized in open 6-seater vehicles at specific time slots.
-It offers great wildlife watching experience.
+It offers a great wildlife watching experience.
 The jeep passes through the main gate across the Sal forests and grasslands.
 You can have hours of the safari experience at the national park.

 After having morning safari, don’t forget to stop at some of the ancient sandstone hillocks.
 There are around 39 caves in Bandhavgarh stretched over the premise.
 The actual purpose for which this cave system was made is still not known.
 These caves are around 5 km long.
 But you have to ask the experts before entering these caves as they might have bears, tigers and different snakes.
 Badi Gufa is the most popular cave which is believed to be dated back to the 10th century, according to the locals.